ErayEroglu/gitfix/gitfix-python/README.md

 ### Ready to go

- After those steps you can run GitFix.py and gitfix will look for grammar errors and will correct them automatically.
+ After those steps, you can run GitFix.py and GitFix will look for grammar errors and will correct them automatically.

  Afterwards you will receive the corrected content in a PR request to your repository.